-Most people who go out for dinner and drinks, and then drive, do not first check their impairment level with a BAC calculator over time, review a blood alcohol level chart, or check an online alcohol chart to calculate BAC based on time of drinking, to know their approximate blood alcohol level.
-When a police officer makes an arrest for DUI in Georgia, he or she will be demanding a post-arrest test pursuant to the Georgia implied consent law.
+What Georgia DUI BAC level applies to me?
+To KNOW your Georgia alcohol driving limit, review the blood alcohol level chart below, or check a reliable online alcohol chart to calculate BAC based on time of drinking, to know their approximate blood alcohol level.
+When a police officer makes an arrest for DUI in Georgia, he or she will be demanding a post-arrest test pursuant to Georgia implied consent law.

 This “numerical reading” is used by law enforcement to determine if the person was operating a motor vehicle with an illegal BAC.
 This is the BAC meaning that is commonly referred to by crime laboratory testing in driving under the influence cases, whether collected on a breathalyzer legal limit device, or by a blood alcohol test.

 The history of Georgia’s setting the “number” for our state’s BAC limit is unique in the USA.
-In a 50- year odyssey, the 0.15 BAC level was dropped by the GA legislative body to a BAC limit of 0.12, then to a 0.10 illegal BAC, and finally (after President Clinton used withholding of federal highway construction funds to accomplish national compliance with a 0.08 legal BAC) dropping the legal driving BAC to the current single, standard 0.08 grams percent for all of America.
+In a 50- year odyssey, the 0.15 BAC level was dropped by the GA legislative body to a BAC limit of 0.12, then to a 0.10 illegal BAC, and finally (after President Clinton used withholding of federal highway construction funds to accomplish national compliance with a 0.08 legal BAC) dropping the maximum, adult legal driving BAC to the current 0.08 grams percent for all of America.

-Georgia now has both a DUI per se ALCOHOL law, under 40-6-391(a)(5) and a DUI per se MARIJUANA law under 40-6-391(a)(6).
-In either situation, the Prosecutor merely needs to prove to the jury the reliability of your forensic test (e.g., an Intoxilyzer 9000, for measuring the breathalyzer legal limit or a GBI laboratory blood test for showing how much psychoactive weed was in your bloodstream).
+Georgia now has both a DUI per se ALCOHOL law, under 40-6-391(a)(5), and a DUI per se MARIJUANA law under 40-6-391(a)(6).
+In either situation, the Prosecutor merely needs to prove to the jury the reliability of your forensic test (e.g., an Intoxilyzer 9000, for measuring the breathalyzer legal limit, or a GBI laboratory blood test for showing how much psychoactive weed was in your bloodstream).

 Many people erroneously think that they can judge being “over the limit” simply by how they feel, before starting to drive home.
 DUI attorneys can tell you that this judgment error has produced between 1 million and 1.8 million annual drunk driving arrests over the last 25 consecutive years.
-It is better to use a BAC calculator to estimate whether or not you should risk driving while impaired.
+It is better to use a BAC calculator to estimate whether you should risk driving while impaired.

 Complete the fields below and click on “Calculate BAC”